Woman in her 50s smiling outdoors during menopause transition.

 Weight gain around the belly

 This isn’t “you’re doing something wrong.”
-It’s metabolic slowdown plus hormone shifts redirecting where your body stores fat.
+It’s a metabolic slowdown hormone shift where your body stores fat.
 The good news?
 The right habits can reverse this pattern.

 Brain fog and memory changes